Ladbrokes resolute on Coral deal after criticism from shareholder Desmond

-LONDON, Nov 19 (Reuters) - British bookmaker Ladbrokes said the rationale for its proposed acquisition of rival Gala Coral was “compelling” in response to opposition from Irish billionaire shareholder Dermot Desmond.
+LONDON (Reuters) - British bookmaker Ladbrokes LAD.L said the rationale for its proposed acquisition of rival Gala Coral was “compelling” in response to opposition from Irish billionaire shareholder Dermot Desmond.

 The two companies agreed an all-share merger in July to create a 2.3 billion pound ($3.51 billion) betting group that would seek to build on its dominance of Britain’s high streets to expand its online business.